Penalties for Incomplete Submission of Assessment in Safe Assign

-Policy on Penalties for Incomplete Submission (of electronic and hard copies of assessments) in modules using Safe Assign
+(Electronic and hard copies of assessments in modules using Safe Assign)

 - Students are required to submit both a hard copy and an exactly replicated electronic copy of their major non-exam assessments by the deadline advertised for each assessment.
 For all modules using Safe Assign, any one major assessment submission remains incomplete and, therefore, non-valid until both hard and electronic copies are in.